antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 Tye can use docker to run images that run as part of your application.
 Make sure that [Docker](https://docs.docker.com/get-docker/) is installed on your machine.

-You can download or clone the full solution that contains the redis, frontend, and backend projects [here](https://github.com/dotnet/tye/blob/master/samples/redis/tye.yaml) in Tye's Github repository.
+You can download or clone the full solution that contains the redis, frontend, and backend projects [here](https://github.com/dotnet/tye/blob/master/samples/redis/tye.yaml).

 To incorporate redis in this application, two additional services are added to the `tye.yaml` file - the `redis` service itself and a `redis-cli` service that is used watch the data being sent to and retrieved from redis.